ituitis-akyildizer16/Krill/docs/faq.md

 **Can I use a bigger model?**
 Yes — any model in Ollama: `model = "qwen2.5-coder:32b"` or a Llama 3.1
 variant.
 Latency scales with your hardware.

+**Does it work in any directory?**
+Only inside a git repository (blame/diff/log need git). `krill` fails fast with a clear message outside one.